TheFelix93/ets-to-homeassistant/README.md

 # TheFelix93.rb Custom method for ets-to-homeassistant from Martin Laurent.
 ## Now also password protected ETS projects are supported!
 The CMD will prompt for it.
-This might be annoying if many retries are needed.
-This way its the most secure at least.
 ## Now with GUI and prebuilt .exe files to enable usage without Ruby dev-env on windows.
-Important: Download the whole repository, because all files and the folder structure is needed.
-Just download whole repo as zip and extract it where you want.
+Important: All files and the folder structure is needed so just download whole repo as zip and extract it where you want.
 Exe files can be found in "/bin".
-If you want to execute the command out of the GUI the prebuilt ets_to_hass.exe is required and that you run the EtsToHassTheFelix93GUI.exe from the bin folder, to have all needed relative paths.
+If you want to execute the command via the GUI you need to run the EtsToHassTheFelix93GUI.exe.
+The exe files must stay in the bin folder for relative pathing.
 ![ETS to Homeassistant GUI ](images/TheFelix93/EtsToHassTheFelix93GUI.jpg)

 * Currently used/implemented ETS-functions: